mijp1/castep-docs/docs/tutorials/NMR/Example_2_-Diamond.md

 0 0 0 1.0
 %ENDBLOCK KPOINTS_LIST
 ```
-to check (0,0,0) - in my case it resulted in an isometric chemical shielding of about 5798.71 (though, as in previous and future cases, the exact values may be slightly different) Similarly, we can change that block to
+to check (0,0,0) - in this case it resulted in an isometric chemical shielding of about 5798.71ppm (though, as in previous and future cases, the exact values you get may be slightly different) Similarly, we can change that block to

 ```
 %BLOCK KPOINTS_LIST